 Are we dialoguing with politicians, intellectuals, bureaucrats and panchayat officials who could so easily contribute to the meaningful implementation of programmes that could help the poor and marginalised?
 Are we dialoguing with them on Climate issues?

 Would dialogue work?
-Would reconciliation work?
+Would negotiation work?
 So much healing needs to take place in India and other parts of the world.
-Dialogue and reconciliation are the first steps towards healing.
+Dialogue and negotiation are the first steps towards reconciliation and healing.